 Halloumi is great for cooking and grilling because it doesn’t melt easily.
 The cheese will get soft and warm when it’s heated, but it won’t melt.
 When the cheese is grilled or pan-fried, the outside can get nice and crispy while the middle stays soft.

-Halloumi is the hero of this pasta dish, so it can't be eliminated or substituted.
+Halloumi is the hero of this pasta dish.
 It is a staple in the Mediterranean diet and pairs well with fruits and vegetables.
 It is wonderful in salads like this Grilled Halloumi and Strawberry Salad, with meats, in burgers, or in this halloumi pesto pasta.

 I have used grape tomatoes in this recipe, but you can substitute these with cherry tomatoes or some chopped-up Roma tomatoes.